YounesN/GOMC_Manual_Web/input_file.rst

 PDB contains foure major parts; ``REMARK``, ``CRYST1``, ``ATOM``, and ``END``.
 Here is the definition of each field and how GOMC is using them to get the information it requires.

 - ``REMARK``:
-  This header records present experimental  details, annotations, comments, and information not included in other records (http://www.wwpdb.org/documentation/file-format-content/format33/ sect2.html#HEADER).
+  This header records present experimental  details, annotations, comments, and information not included in other records (for more information, `click here <http://www.wwpdb.org/documentation/file-format-content/format33/sect2.html#HEADER>`_).

   However, GOMC uses this header to print simulation informations.

   - **Max Displacement** (Å)
   - **Max Rotation** (Degree)
   - **Max volume exchange** (:math:`Å^3`)
   - **Monte Carlo Steps** (MC)

 - ``CRYST1``:
-  This header records the unit cell dimension parameters (http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#CRYST1).
+  This header records the unit `cell dimension parameters <http://www.wwpdb.org/documentation/file-format-content/format33/sect8.html#CRYST1>`_.

   - **Lattice constant**: a,b,c (Å)
   - **Lattice angles**: :math:`\alpha, \beta, \gamma` (Degree)

 - ``ATOM``:
-  The ATOM records present the atomic coordinates for standard amino acids and nucleotides.
-They also present the occupancy and temperature factor for each atom (http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM).
+  The `ATOM <http://www.wwpdb.org/documentation/file-format-content/format33/sect9.html#ATOM>`_ records present the atomic coordinates for standard amino acids and nucleotides.
+They also present the occupancy and temperature factor for each atom.

   - **ATOM**: Record name
   - **serial**: Atom serial number.